By: Ermos Kyriakides

 - Once the sale is complete, Bob will now be registered as the new Lona Misa owner.

-Codex has placed itself in a prime position to solve the issues discussed above (and improve upon them) by becoming a decentralized asset registry tailored for A&C objects.
+So, the Codex has placed itself in a prime position to solve the issues discussed above.
+In addition, they improved upon them by becoming a decentralized asset registry tailored for A&C objects.
 It will do so by providing Proper Provenance & Secure & Accessible Metadata.
 By leveraging the advantages of the blockchain and smart contracts, the identity of the object, its path of ownership, authenticity, and related data will always be secure, immutable, guaranteed, verifiable, accessible, and transparent.

 Having proper provenance in place with the addition of secure and accessible metadata will bring a host of benefits, including: